cfengine/design-center/sketches/cloud/autobalance/README.md

 Authors: Ted Zlatanov <tzz@lifelogs.com>

 ## Description
-Autobalance load amongst cloud offerings based on Data::Classes results
+Autobalance load amongst cloud offerings based on Data::Classes results.
+Imagine if a single file or web resource could signal your infrastructure to grow or shrink?

+This is exactly what Cloud::Autobalance can do for you.
+Just give it a URL, some threshold definitions, and options for the EC2, OpenStack, and VMWare connecttivity.
+It will take care of creating or destroying VM instances in any of those three environments using the Cloud::Services::VMWare, Cloud::Services::OpenStack, and Cloud::Services::AWS::EC2 sketches.

 ## Dependencies
 Cloud::Services::AWS::EC2, Cloud::Services::OpenStack, Cloud::Services::VMWare, Data::Classes